Pinyon pine: Species

-The three bristlecone pine species of the high mountains of the southwestern United States, and the lacebark pines of Asia are closely related to the pinyon pines.
+The three bristlecone pine species of the high mountains of the southwestern United States are also related to the pinyon pines.

-Piñón seeds in Native American cuisine
+Food

-The seeds of the pinyon pine, known as "pine nuts" or "piñóns", are an important food for American Indians living in the mountains of the North American Southwest.
+The seeds of the pinyon pine, known as "pine nuts" or piñónes, are an important food for American Indians living in the mountains of the North American Southwest.
 All species of pine produce edible seeds, but in North America only pinyon produces seeds large enough to be a major source of food.

 The pinyon has likely been a source of food since the arrival of Homo sapiens in the Great Basin and American Southwest (Oasisamerica).
 In the Great Basin, archaeological evidence indicates that the range of the pinyon pine expanded northward after the Ice Age, reaching its northernmost (and present) limit in southern Idaho about 4000 BCE.
 Early Native Americans undoubtedly collected the edible seeds, but, at least in some areas, evidence of large quantities of pinyon nut harvesting does not appear until about 600 CE.
 Increased use of pinyon nuts was possibly related to a population increase of humans and a decline in the number of game animals, thereby forcing the Great Basin inhabitants to seek additional sources of food.

 The suitability of pinyon seeds as a staple food is reduced because of the unreliability of the harvest.
 Abundant crops of cones and seeds occur only every two to seven years, averaging a good crop every four years.
 Years of high production of seed tend to be the same over wide areas of the pinyon range.